anton-k/handle-pattern-servant-app/README.md

 # Haskell Reversed Handle pattern and servant example app

-Showcase for a small application written with servant and Reversed Handle pattern.
+Show case for a small application written with servant and Reversed Handle pattern.
 It is an example on how to make Dependency Injection in Haskell with Handle-pattern.

-The main idea of reversed handler pattern is that we build interfaces for external services not driven by services themselves but by the methods we use in concrete API-routes.
+The main idea of reversed handle pattern is that we build interfaces for external services not driven by services themselves but by the methods we use in concrete API-routes.
 In the original article on [Handle pattern](https://jaspervdj.be/posts/2018-03-08-handle-pattern.html) we describe interfaces to DB or Logging based on the natural API of the library.